 Order V. Fourteen-footed Crustaceans (Tetradecapoda).
 In this order are the beach-fleas (Fig. 94), so common among the weeds; the pill-bugs and others living in salt and fresh water.
 The Idotea phosphorea has an acute tail-piece, and mimics the eel-grass and fucus with its green, gray, and yellow colors, at night gleaming with vivid phosphorescence.
 They live under stones and rockweed, and when touched curl into a ball.
 The eggs are held in a little brooding cavity under the thorax between the legs.
 Many species of Podocerus and others build curious nests in which they take shelter.
 A gigantic amphipod has two enormous faceted eyes that entirely cover the head.
 The Arcturus, from Arctic seas, mimics sea-weed with its long antennæ, and carries its young about on its back or feelers.
 The Squilla, or mantis shrimp (Fig. 95), representing Order VI, Stomapoda, is an interesting form; the gills are attached to the base of the under abdominal feet.
 They burrow in the sand below tide-water.
+Order VII.
+Ten-footed Crustaceans (Decapoda); Long-tailed Crustaceans (Macrura).- The shrimps (Fig. 96) are common on nearly all shores.
+Some possess

-Fig. 94.-Sand-hopper (Talitrus saltator).
+FIG. 94.-Sand-hopper (Talitrus saltator).

-Fig. 95.-Mantis shrimp (Squilla mantis).
+FIG. 95.-Mantis shrimp (Squilla mantis).